pedrolacerda/check-workitem-azure-boards/README.md

 # check-workitem-azure-boards

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot App that checks if the PR has any valid Azure Boards WorkItems assigned
+> A GitHub App built with [Probot](https://github.com/probot/probot) that checks if the PR has any valid Azure Boards WorkItems assigned

 ## Setup